 If you were involved in a truck accident in Frisco, Texas, or other surrounding Texas cities, you might be eligible to receive compensation for your pain and suffering.
-The damages paid to accident victims are largely meant to compensate you for your physical, mental, and financial losses.
+The damages paid to accident victims of personal injuries are largely meant to compensate you for your physical, mental, and financial losses.
 Certain damages may be awarded as a way of punishing the reckless offender, though.

 Here at Underwood Law Office, we do not take your losses lightly.
 Nobody has the right to endanger you in this way.
-No matter what hardships you may be facing, our Frisco truck accident lawyers can be there for you.
+No matter what hardships you may be facing, our Frisco Texas truck accident lawyers can be there for you.
 Our firm’s goals include setting your mind at ease during this difficult time.